CVS Passport Photo: Cost, 2x2 Size, and 4x6 Printing

 7. Pick up the print and cut out the 2x2 photo.

 If you are deciding between CVS and Walgreens, see the full CVS & Walgreens 2x2 passport photo printing guide.
+For the generic no-crop workflow, use the 4x6 passport photo printing guide.

 Photographer with a camera